paulculmsee/PowerPlatformConnectors/independent-publisher-connectors/PowerAutomateFlowRuns/Readme.md

-## power Automate Flow Runs Connector
+## Power Automate Flow Runs Connector
 Power Automate provides a Management Connector, but this does not provide a means to get details on the Runs made by flows.
 This connecter rectifies this gap by providing the ability to enumerate runs for a specified flow.

 ## Prerequisites